 Now is not the time for diets! 😉

-This is related to keeping warm: when cold your body burns more calories.
-It is far better staying warm with clothes and food than warming up once cold, so make sure everyone has regular snacks.
+This is related to keeping warm: your body burns more calories when cold.
+It is far better to stay warm with clothes and food than warm up once cold, so ensure everyone has regular snacks.

 Warm meals are advisable.
-This doesn’t mean burnt sausages on a disposable BBQ either.
-We use a Dutch Oven, which can cook up up plenty of warm dishes.
+This doesn't mean burnt sausages on a disposable BBQ, either.
+We use a Dutch Oven, which can cook up plenty of warm dishes.

 A snack before bed is also good as it gives your body extra calories to fight the cold off a night.

-Hot chocolate typically goes down well, and is quick and easy to make on camp.
+Hot chocolate typically goes down well and is quick and easy to make at camp.